south korea students temple hanbok

 Friends and Partners

-For private schools, it’s usually easy to be placed at the same school as a friend, spouse, or unmarried partner if you want!
+For private schools, it’s possible to work at the same employer as a friend, spouse, or unmarried partner!

 Locations and Placement Preferences